JunoNgx/sakata/README.md

 # sakata

+This repository contains the firmware for the **sakata** keyboard series, created by Juno Nguyen.

 ## Overview
 **sakata** is a series of custom handwired 40% mechanical keyboards, all of which are heavily inspired by the [OLKB Planck](https://olkb.com/collections/planck), using the 4x12 ortholinear (straightly-aligned) uniform pattern for maximum ergonomics.